 3.5 Document maintenance responsibilities and maintenance schedules

-It is customary that the manufacturer maintains the medical device and associated software.
+It is customary that the manufacturer maintain the medical device and associated software.
 However, there may be situations where operational staff are involved with portions of maintenance.
 Fully document manufacturer’s requests for involvement.

 3.6 Document cyber security readiness